Wednesday, June 9, 2021

 Add the spinach and cook until spinach is wilted.

-Add he vermouth, Worcestershire, lemon juice, black pepper, red pepper flakes, parsley, and arugula or watercress.
+Add the vermouth, Worcestershire, lemon juice, black pepper, hot sauce, parsley, and watercress or arugula.

 Turn off heat and mix until combined.